tomzx/blog.tomrochette.com-content/agi/papers/breden-lake-building-machines-that-learn-and-think-like-people/article.md

 # 5 Responses to common questions
 * Comparing the learning speeds of humans and neural networks on specific tasks is not meaningful, because humans have extensive prior experience
+	* Successful learning-to-learn - or at least, human-level transfer learning - is enabled by having models with the right representational structure, including the other building blocks (discussed in this paper)
+	* There are a set of core cognitive ingredients for human-like learning and thought.
+Deep learning models could incorporate these ingredients through some combination of additional structure and perhaps additional learning mechanisms, but for the most part have yet to do so
 * Biological plausibility suggests theories of intelligence should start with neural networks
 * Language is essential for human intelligence.
 Why is it not more prominent here?

+# 6 Looking forward
+* We believe that deep learning and other learning paradigms can move closer to human-like learning and thought if they incorporate psychological ingredients including those outlined in this paper

 # See also